rcrowther/ssc/README.rst

   - offers most of scaladoc's commandline options from it's own commandline (-footer, -noPrefixes etc.)
   - self-documenting.
 If ``ssc`` can do something, it's in ``ssc -help``
   - installation-specific configuration using a local file
+  - It can use 'tree'. 'tree'! :)

+*NEW* The shoddiest fsc implementation known to code!
+But it works!

 Sorry about the Windows situation, but I can't afford a Windows computer.
 If someone wants to fix this, the code needs a .bat file and output formatting.